-Minn. city where cop killed George Floyd to vote on ending police department
+Minneapolis to vote on ending police department in wake of George Floyd killing

 The ballot initiative aims to amend the City Charter.
 The Minneapolis Police Department’s duties would be determined by the mayor and the 13-member city council, and licensed police officers could be hired to fulfill those duties.

-“So, the fact that the Minneapolis Police Department can no longer exist the way it is is one that is understood by the majority of us,” Rep. Ilhan Omar, Minnesota Democrat, said in an August interview with the news nonprofit Democracy Now!

-Ms. Omar supports the initiative, which was proposed by the Yes 4 Minneapolis PAC led by Kandace Montgomery, director of the Black Visions Collective.
+Rep. Ilhan Omar, Minnesota Democrat and an outspoken critic of the police force, supports the initiative, which was proposed by the Yes 4 Minneapolis PAC led by Kandace Montgomery, director of the Black Visions Collective.

 The coalition’s campaign had received $1.48 million in funding as of July, according to Ballotpedia.com.
 The Open Society Policy Center, founded by left-wing billionaire George Soros, became its top donor after with a $500,000 contribution over the summer.